Last updated: November 4, 2024

 FamilyTreeDNA allows you to add a family tree to your DNA test.
 Here’s how (and why) you should add a family tree to your FamilyTreeDNA test.

-UPDATE: Beginning September 9, 2024, trees at FamilyTreeDNA will be view-only and the FTDNA tree builder feature will be retired.
+Editor’s note: Beginning September 9, 2024, trees at FamilyTreeDNA will be view-only and the FTDNA tree builder feature will be retired.
 You can transfer your FTDNA tree to MyHeritage at any time to continue editing your tree.
+We’ve updated this article with the current steps to do so.

 It’s easy to upload your family tree or pedigree file to FamilyTreeDNA so you can attach it to your DNA test results.
 Better yet, you can then link DNA matches with known relationships to you to their spot in your family tree.
 This organizes your genealogy + genetics together in one place and helps you visualize it.